COVID: How is India vetting its vaccines for children? | DW | 06.10.2021

 The NTAGI is the nation's top advisory body on immunization.
 The agency has examined the scientific data on comorbidities among children and the size of this vulnerable group.

-According to the country's census figures, 41% of its 1.3-billion-plus population is comprised of people under the age of 18.
+According to census figures, 41% of India's 1.3 billion-plus population is comprised of people younger than 18.
 In the month of June, a serological survey found that seroprevalence was 55.7% in the age group below 18 years old and 63.5% in adults.

 A number of states reopened schools last month for certain age groups.
 Life in India has slowly started returning to normal, following the devastation caused by a catastrophic second wave in April and May, which sickened tens of millions and left hundreds of thousands dead.